brohan-byte/Flowcus/README.md

 - Ensured seamless integration between Flask and the frontend.

 ### **5. Deployment & Documentation**
-- Deployed the Flask backend and React frontend.
+- Deployed the Flask backend and a simple html frontend page.
-- Created a detailed **README** with setup instructions, usage guide, and development roadmap.
 - Published the project on **GitHub** for accessibility and future improvements.